-- Use a front-load harness while you are learning the concepts to boost up progress.
+- Use a front-load harness while you are learning the concepts to boost progress.

-- Consider a clicker.
+- Consider a clicker, like this PetSafe Clik-R Trainer.
 It’s optional, but in any case, make sure you have a marker word (an enthusiastic “Yes!”) for good behavior.

 Step 1: Getting Your Dog’s Attention (Indoors)